 This option enables Advanced Installer to perform dual signing or to sign only with SHA1 hashing algorithm.

-The dual signing process follows Microsoft documentation, ensuring your digital signature is correctly seen on all operating systems, including XP/2003 and Vista/2008.
+The dual signing procedure conforms to Microsoft guidelines, guaranteeing that your digital signature is visible on all operating platforms, including XP/2003 and Vista/2008.

 Dual signing will succeed only if you have a SHA-2 certificate.
 SHA-1 certificates can only be used in certain scenarios, as explained in this article.